OluwafunmilayoB12/Project/README.md

 ### ROOT CAUSE INSIGHTS

-- High vulnerability rate is due to risk in *Critical* and *High* level of severity.
+- High vulnerability rate is due to risk constituted in *Critical* and *High* level of severity.
 - Payment (150) and User-frontend teams (146) have the highest critical vulnerabilities. critical vulnerabilities are widespread across the teams, not just a team.
 - **2,166 Idle servers** <5% cpu increase server count with no business value and leads to paying for unused resources.